sosiristseng/sosiristseng.github.io/docs/code/github-actions/runtime/python-gha.md

 ### Cache venv environment

-If you want to cache the whole Python environment, cache the virtual environment folder.[^2]
+The following workflow caches the virtual environment folder[^2], which is faster than caching the whole Python environment.

 ```yaml
 - name: Setup Python